- Search The Registry

 In the late summer and autumn of 1917 racial tensions became more violent and came to be known as the Red Summer.
 This period of time was defined by violence and prolonged rioting between Blacks and whites in major United States cities.
 The reasons for this violence vary.
 Cities that were affected by the violence included Washington D.C., Chicago, Omaha, Knoxville, Tennessee, and Elaine, Arkansas, a small rural town 70 miles southwest of Memphis.
 The race riots peaked in Chicago, for the most violence and death occurred there during the riots.
 The authors of The Negro in Chicago; a study of race relations and a race riot, an official report from 1922 on race relations in Chicago, came to the conclusion that there were many factors that led to the violent outbursts in Chicago.
 Principally, many Blacks were assuming the jobs of white men who went to go fight in World War I.

 As the war ended in 1918, many men returned home to find out their jobs had been taken by Blacks who were willing to work for far less.
-By the time the rioting and violence had subsided in 1919 Chicago Riot, 38 people had lost their lives, with 500 more injured.
+By the time the rioting and violence had subsided in the 1919 Chicago Riot, 38 people had lost their lives, with 500 more injured.
 Additionally, $250,000 worth of property was destroyed, and over a thousand persons were left homeless.
 In other cities across the nation many more had been affected by the violence of the Red Summer.
 The Red Summer enlightened many to the growing racial tension in America.
-The violence in these major cities prefaced the soon to follow Harlem Renaissance in the 1920s.
+The violence in these major cities prefaced the soon-to-follow Harlem Renaissance in the 1920s.
 Racial violence reoccurred again in Chicago in the 1940s and in Detroit as well as other cities in the Northeast as racial tensions over housing and employment discrimination grew.

 Historically in every U.S. Census prior to 1910, more than 90% of African America lived in the American South.
 In 1900, only one-fifth of African America living in the South lived in urban areas.
-By the end of the Great Migration, just over 50% of the African America remained in the South, while a little less than 50% lived in the North and West and African America had become highly urbanized.
+By the end of the Great Migration, just over 50% of the African America remained in the South, while a little less than 50% lived in the North and West, and African America had become highly urbanized.
 By 1960, of those Blacks still living in the South, half now lived in urban areas and by 1970, more than 80% of African Americans nationwide lived in cities.
-Since the mid 20th century American Civil Rights Movement, a less rapid reverse migration has occurred.
+Since the mid 20th century American Civil Rights Movement, less rapid reverse migration has occurred.

 Dubbed the New Great Migration, it has seen a gradual increase of African American migration to the South, generally to states and cities where economic opportunities are the best.
 The reasons include economic difficulties of cities in the Northeastern and Midwestern United States, growth of jobs in the "New South" and its lower cost of living, family and kinship ties, and improved racial relations.